kumahq/kuma/docs/madr/decisions/046-meshservice-multizone.md

 ```
 so that the synced service in zone `west` gets this hostname `redis.redis-system.svc.mesh.east`.

-To assign Kuma VIP, we follow the process described in MADR #046 (todo provide a number when merged).
+To assign Kuma VIP, we follow the process described in MADR #046.

-When generating the XDS configuration for the client in zone `west`, we check if MeshService has `kuma.io/zone` tag that is not equal to local zone.
+When generating the XDS configuration for the client in zone `west`, we check if MeshService has `kuma.io/zone` label that is not equal to local zone.
 If so, then we need to point Envoy Cluster to endpoint for ZoneIngress of `west`.
 This way we get rid of `ZoneIngress#availableServices`, which was one of the initial motivation of introducing MeshService (see MADR #039).